JoseGaDel/bard/examples/README.md

 parser2 = APIParser.get_instance("parser2", api_url="https://api.minka-sdg.org/v1", verbosity=3)
 ```

-This will mean that a change to one parser will propagate to every other instance of that parser with the same identification (but not between parser with different identifications).
+This will mean that a change to one parser will propagate to every other instance of that parser with the same identification (but not between parsers with different identifications).
 If we want to apply temporal changes to the configuration of one parser, we can do so by using context manager:

 ```python
 api_parser = APIParser(verbosity=1, strict_matching=True)